shanitp/Web-Crawler-and-Text-Preprocessing/README.md

-Perfect 👍 — here’s a **complete, professional-quality README.md** for your GitHub project **“Web Crawler Sentiment Analysis”** written in Markdown.
-It explains what your project does, how to set it up, how to run it, and includes code snippets and visuals.

----

 ## 🧠 Web Crawler Sentiment Analysis

-### 🔍 Overview

 **Web Crawler Sentiment Analysis** is a Python-based project that automatically fetches the latest **Yahoo Finance news articles** for a given stock (like Apple, Tesla, or Nvidia), stores them in a CSV file, and performs **sentiment analysis** using the **VADER NLP model**.
 The goal is to identify whether the market sentiment toward a stock is **positive, neutral, or negative** based on real-time financial news headlines.